Ex-agent pleads guilty in multi-year UNC sports agent probe

 HILLSBOROUGH, N.C.
 (AP) — A former NFL agent has pleaded guilty to violating North Carolina’s sports agent law by providing thousands of dollars in improper benefits to three former Tar Heels football players to entice them into signing contracts with him.

-Terry Watson entered his plea Monday afternoon in a deal to resolve 3 ½-year-old felony charges.
+Terry Watson, 43, of Marietta, Georgia, entered his plea Monday afternoon in a deal to resolve 3½-year-old felony charges.
 Watson received 30 months of probation and a $5,000 fine, while Judge Graham Shirley issued a suspended jail sentence of six to eight months.

-Watson pleaded guilty to the 13 counts of athlete-agent inducement for providing roughly $24,000 in cash and travel accommodations to eventual NFL players Robert Quinn, Marvin Austin and Greg Little.
+Watson pleaded guilty to the 13 counts of athlete-agent inducement for providing roughly $24,000 in cash and travel accommodations to eventual NFL players Robert Quinn, Marvin Austin and Greg Little in 2010.
 A felony obstruction of justice charge for not providing records sought by authorities was dismissed as part of the deal.

+He was one of five people facing charges in the case, four of whom were in the same courtroom Monday.

 Most Read Stories